joelgraff/macproupgrade/README.md

 ## The "B00" Firmware Upgrade

 Note that there are two versions of the upgrade tool.
 There is a frimware revision for the Mac Pro 1,1 that does not work with the orignal tool.
 Specifically, MP11.005D.B00 requires the modified version.
-The firmware version can be determined using Finder -> About This Mac -> More Info -> System Report.
+The firmware version can be determined using Apple Icon -> About This Mac -> More Info -> System Report.
 Near the bottom of the report, the firmware revision will be listed.
 Firmware ending in "B00" requires the version named "Mac Pro 2006-2007 Firmware Tool (005D-B00).zip"

 The B00 firmware revision appneded a date code (not shown in the About This Mac -> System Report view) which would cause the original upgrade tool to fail.
 Thus, the tool had to be modified to recognize that date code.
 Thus far, only two date codes have been identified:  *0709141354* and *0708280936*.